Skip to main content

 4. To serve as liaison to the department and training program leaders as well as graduate administration.

 Students submit a report to each committee member and to the Graduate Office one week in advance of their DAC meeting.
-The report’s cover page should be signed by both student and advisor and include the date, time, and location of the meeting.
-The format of the student DAC report mimics a draft research manuscript whereby students are required to sketch the main figures of a paper(s) and add placeholders for data that they plan to collect.
+The report’s cover page should be signed by the student and advisor and include the date, time, and location of the meeting.
+The format of the student DAC report mimics a draft research manuscript in which students are required to sketch the main figures of a paper(s) and add placeholders for data that they plan to collect.
 Guidelines are provided.

 Dissertation Defense